jzuhone/acispy/doc/source/what_data.rst

 Commanded states (such as pitch angle, roll, obsid, CCD count, etc.) can be loaded from the commanded states database or from thermal model predictions.
 A list of the commanded states understood by ACISpy can be found `here <http://cxc.cfa.harvard.edu/mta/ASPECT/tool_doc/cmd_states/#cmd-states-table>`_.
-Additionally, ACISpy computes the off-nominal roll from the attitude and stores it as ``"off_nominal_roll"`` along with the other commanded states.

 MSIDs
 -----